alphagov/government-service-design-manual/service-manual/the-team/recruitment/performance-analyst-jd.md

 * communicate using appropriate styles, methods and timing, including digital channels, to maximise understanding and impact
 * communicate in a succinct, engaging manner and stand ground when needed
 * convey enthusiasm and energy about their work and encourage others to do the same
-* promote the work of the Department and play an active part in supporting the Civil Service values and culture
+* promote the work of the department and play an active part in supporting the civil service values and culture

 You must be able to build capability for all: